Samsung Galaxy Z Fold 5, Z Flip 5, Watch 6 Leaks Leave No Surprises For Launch Day

 Samsung Z Fold 5: What do the leaks reveal about the next-gen smartphone?

-The Samsung Z Fold series hasn’t really gone for dramatically significant changes since the second-gen Galaxy Z Fold 2.
+The Samsung Z Fold series hasn’t really gone for dramatic upgrades since the second-gen Galaxy Z Fold 2.
 Samsung has mostly focused on refining its formula and applied some experimental features in between to keep customers coming in.
 With the Galaxy Z Fold 5, Samsung appears to be playing it safe once again, albeit with a couple of tweaks.

 The Fold 5 is likely to feature the same design as the Fold 4, with a similar 6.2-inch 120Hz Cover display with a punch hole cutout for the selfie camera.
 The interiors will have the primary 7.6-inch foldable OLED display with an under-display front camera (but with slimmer bezels).
 A new hinge design is also expected to reduce the crease in the centre and allow for a zero-gap closing.
 All the structural engineering is expected to bring a certification for IP58, which is better at resisting dust and water ingress.